TreyCustodio/War-And-Keys/README.md

 4. Survive as long as you can!

 ##  Credits
-- Designed entirely with Pygame<br>
+- Designed with Pygame framework<br>
-- Font ripped from Fire Emblem GBA<br>
+- Text font ripped from Fire Emblem GBA<br>
-- All sprites and art by Colin Bridges<br>
+- Art by Colin Bridges<br>